goodekat/LIME-diagnostics-paper/README.md

   - `example-signatures.csv.zip` contains signature data from two matching bullet lands that is used to generate a figure in the paper.
-  - `raw` contains the raw versions of the data files that the above datasets are derived from.
+  - `raw` contains the raw versions of the data files (from Heike and CSAFE) that the above datasets are derived from.

 **`figure-static`**